CeruleanArc/Revature_Training/Intro to Java/README.md

 **Boolean algebra** is the conversion of logical statements to a mathematical expression, where the same laws of mathematics applies.
 The inputs and outputs in boolean algebra are only "true" or "false."

-There are several different types of boolean operators:
+There are different types of boolean operators:
 * **AND:** Both values must be true for the result to be true.
 * **OR:** Either value must be true for the result to be true, but at least one value must be true.
 * **XOR:** One and only one of the values can be true for the result to be true.